 In this installment of our blog series regarding the Office of Federal Contract Compliance Program’s (OFCCP) Technical Assistance Guide (TAG) for supply and service contractors and subcontractors, we are reviewing the requirements to invite applicants and employees to self-identify as members of a protected class.
-We will focus on the requirements regarding the collection of demographic information from applicants and employees using an invitation to self-identify.

 Read previous installments of the TAG series:

 - Part 5: Recordkeeping Requirements

 - Part 4: Listing Jobs with the ESDS

 - Part 3: Postings, Listings, and Notices

 - Part 1: Overview

 As part of their record keeping obligations under Executive Order 11246, federal contractors are required to solicit information from applicants regarding race, ethnicity, and gender.
 OFCCP has offered the following guidance in this regard: